StratifyLabs/StratifyLabs.github.io/_posts/2013-10-02-Tips-A-FIFO-Buffer-Implementation.md

 an array of contiguous memory.
 Data is written to the "head" of the buffer and read from the "tail".
 When the head or tail reach the end of the memory array, it wraps around to the beginning.
 If the tail runs in to the head, the buffer is empty.
-But if the head runs in to the tail, the implementation must define if the oldest data is discarded or the write does not complete.
-In the example below, data is never discarded.
+But if the head runs in to the tail, the buffer is full, and the implementation must define if the oldest data is discarded or the write is not completed.
+In the example, below the write is not completed.

 ## General Implementation